A few years ago, we spent our spring break in the most amazing place: Banff National Park in Alberta, Canada.

-We took helicopter rides to see mountain glaciers up close, frolicked in hot springs, skiied through so much powder that my youngest was mad about it (“TOO MUCH SNOW, MOM”), rode chairlifts through the clouds only to find blue skies up top, and stayed at a mountain lodge accessible only by gondola.
+We took helicopter rides to see mountain glaciers up close, frolicked in hot springs, skied through so much powder that my youngest was mad about it (“TOO MUCH SNOW, MOM”), rode chairlifts through the clouds only to find blue skies up top, and stayed at a mountain lodge accessible only by gondola.

 It.
 Was.
 Glorious.

-1. Helicopter Rides With Alpine Heli
+1. Action-Packed Helicopter Rides With Alpine Heli

-Alpine Heli takes off from Canmore, AB which is located about 20 minutes outside of Banff National Park (and Banff itself).
-Canmore is an adorable mountain town, and a really good place to rent skis — it’ll be more affordable than most places inside the park, and Gear Up has good quality stuff.
+Alpine Heli takes off from Canmore, Alberta, which is located about 20 minutes outside of Banff National Park (and Banff itself).
+Canmore is an adorable mountain town, and a really good place to rent skis — it’ll be more affordable than most places inside the park, and GearUp has good-quality stuff.

 Furthermore, Canmore is a perfect spot to grab a bite to eat either before or after the helicopter ride.
-For croissants and other yummy pastries, we love Le Fournil Bakery….
+For croissants and other yummy pastries, we love Le Fournil Bakery…

 …or for lunch, Communitea.

-2. A Less Crowded Banff Hot Springs
+2. Tourist Offseason = Less-Crowded Banff Hot Springs

 3. Stay In a Lodge Accessible Only By Gondola